air-display/airplay-internal/src/overall_architecture.md

 1. The Discovery Service exposes the AirPlay service to senders.
 2. The AirPlay Service handles the requests from senders, verifies the senders and lead the senders to the required function services.
-3. The screen mirroring service serves as a client which comsuming RTP video/audio streaming from senders.
+3. The screen mirroring service serves as a client which consuming RTP video/audio streaming from senders.
 4. The media cast service receives the media locations from senders and play them from the server side.